How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

 \subsubsection{How?}

 In order to successfully form teams with skills required to complete the projects proposed at a hackathon, it is often helpful to have a diverse participant pool (section \ref{sec:dec:part}).
-Organizers try to attract suitable participants as part of participant selection and recruitment process which has to be finished before team formation.
+Organizers try to attract suitable participants as part of the participant selection and recruitment process, which has to be completed before team formation.

-Teams can be formed either by \textbf{open selection}, \textbf{assignment}, or a \textbf{hybrid} strategy.
+\forceindent Teams can be formed either by \textbf{open selection}, \textbf{assignment}, or a \textbf{hybrid} strategy.
 In open selection, participants select projects and roles that they want to play based on their interest from the list of all available projects and roles.
 In the assignment strategy, a mediator assigns projects and roles to participants.
 The hybrid strategy narrows down the participant’s search space by filtering out projects and roles that seem to be of lesser interest to participants or that they might be less qualified for.
 For assignment and hybrid strategy, it is important to gather participants’ needs and expectations beforehand to optimize team formation.
 Information like that is typically collected through the registration process as part of participant recruitment.

-Forming teams \textbf{before a hackathon} requires suitable online tools such as Google Docs, Google Forms or GitHub issues.
-Suitable tools need to support project listing and sign up.
-For example, in the STScI hack days \cite{pe2019understanding} we observed that Google Forms were used to collect project preferences and skills.
+\forceindent Forming teams \textbf{before a hackathon} requires suitable online tools such as Google Docs, Google Forms, or GitHub issues.
+Suitable tools need to support project listing and sign-up.
+For example, in the STScI hack days~\cite{pe2019understanding} we observed that Google Forms were used to collect project preferences and skills.
 Based on this information, the organizers configured teams of 3 to 6 participants with a good mix of skills.
-Some hackathons, e.g. Steelhacks \cite{steelhacks}, suggest participants to form teams of 5.
-These tools work well for smaller events (say, 50 or fewer participants) but a more sophisticated tool would be required for larger scale such as Microsoft’s OneWeek Hackathon.
-They deployed the online tool HackBox \cite{hackbox} that allowed participants to create projects proposal, sign up for projects and search for additional members with specific skills or interests.
+Some hackathons, e.g., Steelhacks~\cite{steelhacks}, suggest participants to form teams of 5.
+These tools work well for smaller events (say, 50 or fewer participants), but a more sophisticated tool would be required for larger scale events such as Microsoft’s OneWeek Hackathon.
+They deployed the online tool HackBox, which allowed participants to create project proposals, sign up for projects and search for additional members with specific skills or interests (the tool is now defunct).
+For the HackOhio hackathon~\cite{hackohio2023}, the organizers used dedicated discord channels for pre-event introductions and matchmaking before the event.